gitdela/to-do-list-basic/README.md

 # Todo List App

+## Description

+A simple todo list application that allows users to customize it with their name, add, edit, and delete tasks.
+The app uses local storage to persist data, ensuring that the list and user's name are saved even when the browser is closed or the computer is shut down.
+You can access the project online here https://gitdela.github.io/to-do-list-basic/

 ## Technologies Used

 - JavaScript
 - HTML
 - CSS

-## Description

-A simple todo list application that allows users to customize it with their name, add, edit, and delete tasks.
-The app uses local storage to persist data, ensuring that the list and user's name are saved even when the browser is closed or the computer is shut down.

 ## Features